29 Cute Names to Call Your Girlfriend: Make It Fun, Romantic, and Unique!

 Being a data analyst is considered the most wanted expertise and will allow you to use your skills across multiple industries.
 And because you have insights about what works and what doesn't, you also get to have central authority when deciding.
 Data analysts collect and interpret statistical information and turn these pieces of information into insights that help business and organizational decisions.

-If being with people really grinds your gears, these jobs provide a lot of quiet time.
+If being with people really grinds your gears, these jobs for antisocial people provide a lot of quiet time.

 While you might have to do business presentations from time to time, working as an actuary doesn't require constant human interaction.
 You'd be spending most of your days working in solitude, crunching numbers, and running specialized software.
 Actuaries work in the insurance industry and help clients develop policies to minimize financial costs by analyzing statistics and financial theories and assessing the risk of potential events.